roytang/blog/content/replies/2013/12/cdz20za/index.md

 - Philippines
 ---

-Don't we have any redditors working at the telecoms who can shed light on this sort of things?\n\nI understand the billing systems are automated, but the telecoms should at least have some sort of system that flags for manual review any bills that are above a certain threshold.
+Don't we have any redditors working at the telecoms who can shed light on this sort of things?

+I understand the billing systems are automated, but the telecoms should at least have some sort of system that flags for manual review any bills that are above a certain threshold.